-The project is not well aligned with The Atlanta Region's Plan recommendations for Developing Suburbs which call for preserving environmentally sensitive, agricultural, and forested land.
-The project could be made more responsive to these goals and policies by retaining additional wooded area, dedicating undisturbed areas for conservation uses, employing green infrastructure in the surface parking areas, and including a minimal neighborhood retail component.
+The project is partially aligned with Developing Suburbs policy recommendations which state "There is a need in these areas for additional preservation of critical environmental locations and resources, as well as agricultural and forest uses."
+It could be better aligned through retention of additional undisturbed areas around Palm Creek, the provision of a management mechanism for the substantial amount of proposed open space/wetlands preservation area, and utilization of green infrastructure in surface parking areas.
 City of Dacula leadership and staff, along with the applicant team, should collaborate closely to ensure optimal sensitivity to the needs of nearby local governments, neighborhoods, and natural systems.